itsjackx/USBD-Stop/README.md

 ## NOTE!

-- You can use this problem as many times as you want.
+- You can use this program as many times as you want.
 When you need it, you can run it.